IIPHRP Policy Fellows

 - Participate in efforts to better educate community members and governmental leaders on the importance of research

-- Participate in a College wide “Presentation Series” that showcases achievements and lessons learned upon completion of the program
+- Participate in a College-wide “Spotlight Series” presentation that showcases achievements and lessons learned upon completion of the program

 - Develop and implement dissemination plans

 The IIPHRP will select Fellows from a competitive application process.
 Fellows may access funds up to $5,000 to enhance learning.
-Examples of approved learning activities can include travel related expenses to visit a key policymaker or industry leader, attending a specialized meeting or conference, a day of shadowing an elected official or other activities as approved to support individualized learning.
+Examples of approved learning activities can include travel-related expenses to visit a key policymaker or industry leader, or inviting the leader to visit the University of Iowa, attending a specialized meeting or conference, a day of shadowing an elected official, or other activities as approved to support individualized learning.
 In addition, the program will support visits from policy experts, industry leaders, and other faculty who provide education and expertise to the program.

-Applications are available and policy fellow’s will be selected in early September.
-The planning and learning series occurs in the fall semester and project implementation continues through Spring semester.
-The policy fellows will have through the summer semester to complete work on policy documents.
+Applications are available in the summer, and Policy Fellows will be selected in October.
+Typically, planning and learning occur in the Fall semester, and project implementation continues through Spring semester.
+The Policy Fellows have through the summer to complete work on policy documents.